websight-io/docs/docs/blog/2023/creating-custom-extension-for-rte/index.md

     See our other article about [Customizing Rich Text Editor in WebSight CMS](https://www.websight.io/blog/2022/customizing-rich-text-editor/), where you can read more about RTE configuration and learn how to create a plugin from predefined components.

 ## Page part - configuration
 Let's start by preparing an extended configuration according to [the documentation](https://www.websight.io/docs/developers/development/dialogs/richtext-editor/configuration/#extending-and-overriding-configuration).
 The example path for an extended configuration could be `/apps/rte/extended/configuration/.content.json`.
-After that we can use this new configuration in our components, just like in the another part of [the documentation - Using configuration](https://www.websight.io/docs/developers/development/dialogs/richtext-editor/configuration/#using-configuration).
+After that we can use this new configuration in our components, just like described [here](https://www.websight.io/docs/developers/development/dialogs/richtext-editor/configuration/#using-configuration).

 ```json title=".../application/backend/src/main/resources/apps/wcm/dialogs/components/richtext/configuration/.content.json"
 {